Microsoft Surface Pro 8 Review

 - The Type Cover and Slim Pen 2 are sold separately

 - Features Thunderbolt connectivity

 The smaller bezel is welcome, and like past Surfaces, there is plenty to like about the design.
-The tablet’s metal frame feels well built and offers next to no flex when pressed.
+The tablet’s metal frame feels well-built and offers next to no flex when pressed.
 The matte finish looks nice, despite being prone to picking up fingerprint marks and scratches a little too easily, and the tablet is light enough to carry and use on the go without breaking your back.

 It can also be used for charging, though Microsoft has opted to load the Surface Pro 8 with a proprietary cable for this.
 The cable works fine, it’s just a faff having to remember to pack it every time you take the device out and about.
 USB-C charging is infinitely more convenient.

 But even with Thunderbolt, the port offering feels a little light.
 The only other connectors you get are a headphone jack on the short left side.
 There’s no SD or Micro SD card slot here, but there is a swappable SSD inside.
 The headphone jack is now a benefit this model has over the latest Surface Pro 9, which ditches this port.
 The rest of the ports are the same, however.

 The Surface’s rear camera has also been given a spruce, with Microsoft loading it with the same 10MP sensor seen on the Surface Pro X. Up front it has the same 5-megapixel front-facing camera seen on its predecessor.